 “That’s all I need.”
 Chun closed the door real quick and settled down at the chair in front of Editor’s Wang desk.

 Chun shook his head, bringing his hands together.
 “This might seem to be a crazy idea but…”

 Ten minutes later, Chun walked out of Editor Wang’s office and back down the hall where the many glancing eyes were waiting for him.
 He kept his eyes pinned at his destination and continued on in a calm manner.
 When he made it to the front entrance, he breathed out a sigh of relief again.
-He shielded his eyes from the razor sharp sun threatening to scorch his eyes if he let it.
+He shielded his eyes from the razor-sharp sun threatening to scorch his eyes if he let it.
 He just had to choose this time to come in and see Editor Wang.
 A time when a Taxi was rare.
-He made his way out further into the street, hoping to have better luck.
+He made his way out farther into the street, hoping to have better luck.
 He strolled along the sidewalk lazily, letting his guard down altogether since he knew he had to walk awhile.
 Then he saw a Taxi within view, he quickened his pace and managed to grab the door handle, getting in.
 However, before he could shut the door, he heard someone yelling out.
 He stopped and looked out.
 He saw a girl reaching for the door handle.
 She opened it wider.

 “You mind sharing?”
 The girl asked.
 “I have to be somewhere soon.”

-Chun had no problem with that so he slid to the other side of the car, making way for her.
+Chun had no problem with that, so he slid to the other side of the car, making way for her.
 She got in and closed the door at last.

 “Thank you,” The girl said after settling in, offering him a sweet smile.

 Chun was able to detect the impatience in the driver’s eyes.
 He turned to the girl.
 “Since you’re in a hurry, go ahead.”